Identify your research topic through one of these methods to ensure alignment with RMIT's identified research strengths.

 College of Business

 Applicants to the College of Business have two modes of application; either alignment with a school-based project, or proposal of an individual research topic.
-For a list of specific projects, refer to each school listed below:
+For a list of specific projects, refer to the HDR Admission and Scholarships website.

 - Graduate School of Business and Law